south-lacrosse/www-dev/docs/fixtures-sheet-format.md

 ## Division Order Sheet

 Optional sheet used to order divisions in a specific order, e.g. if the final positions were set using a Final Four competition.
 The top row should be the full competition name, and the teams must be listed in the correct order in that column.
 If there are no Division Orders then make sure to delete this sheet.

+## Getting Notified of Changes

+Google Sheets can notify you when anything on the Fixtures sheet changes, just go to Tools->Notification settings->Edit (shortcut `Alt + T + N + E`) and add a rule.